-The control uses the defined tool lengths for tool length compensation.
+The control uses the defined tool length from the tool table for compensating for the tool length.
 Incorrect tool lengths will result in an incorrect tool length compensation.
-The control does not perform a length compensation and a collision check for tools with a length of 0 and after TOOL CALL 0.
-Danger of collision during subsequent tool positioning movements!
+The control does not perform tool length compensation or a collision check for tools with a length of 0 and after a TOOL CALL 0.
+There is a risk of collision during subsequent tool positioning movements!